Even with the advancement in wireless technology, you may often require ethernet cables in certain situations.

 How Hard Is It To Run Ethernet Cable via Walls?

 The difficulty of running your Ethernet cable through the walls depends on your wall.
-For drywall, it is easy with the right tools and process.
+For drywall, it is easy with the right tools and processes.
 However, a concrete/brick wall might be hard, unlike dry wooden walls.

 If both sides of the wall are drywall, use a screwdriver to make a hole big enough to fit your Ethernet cable plug.
 Then, install the wire through the hole and arrange the plug around it.